lewisdaly/mywell-server/paper/presentation.md

 ##Overview:
 - Introduce theme:
+  - How can IT be used for Economic Development  in low income countries?

+   Topics:
   - IT for Development
   - IT innovation in the less noticed areas
   - Need for innovation in the rest of the world
   - How can we use IT to affect change in these poverty issues?
   - How can we apply digital innovation (from Silicon valley) to the rest of the world in order to make a difference?

 - Challenges:
   - Groundwater conservation in west India